sixeyed/docker-windows-workshop/slides/sections/swarm-stack.md

 docker config inspect --pretty netfx-log4net
 ```

-> This is an XMl config file.
+> This is an XML config file.
 You can store any type of data in the swarm.

 ---